 Integrity is not limited to honest reporting.
 An organization must encourage a sense of integrity in all actions, and ensure employees have sufficient incentives to put it into practice.

 Good governance is a cornerstone of success and development for a company.
 It is a work in progress and needs to be evaluated at all times, so an organization doesn't lose its way and forget its mission.

 If you're looking for a better way to manage governance in your organization, take a look at GRC software by VComply.

 As a healthcare nonprofit, you have the opportunity to impact thousands of lives.
 However, being a healthcare nonprofit comes with it's fair share of regulatory and organizational issues that can affect your long term future.

-In this article, we’ll take a look at some common types of healthcare nonprofits, common compliance requirements for healthcare nonprofits, including HIPAA, and the best ways to manage healthcare nonprofit compliance.
+In this article, we’ll take a look at the common compliance requirements of healthcare non-profits.

 As varied as healthcare issues can be, there are many different types of healthcare nonprofits too.
 Let's take a look at some of the most common ones below.

 These are federally funded 501(c)(3) organizations that provide healthcare services to low income groups.
 They are generally located in areas where people do not have access to medical support.
 They serve people from diverse backgrounds and communities.
 Apart from basic healthcare, they often provide programs related to nutrition, exercise, and wellness.
 They form a critical component of the public healthcare system, ensuring people in both urban and rural areas benefit from healthcare innovations.
 Even though they’re nonprofits, they work with cutting edge technology, equipment, and systems to ensure the best care for patients.